GioF71/subsonic-connector/README.md

 ## Instructions

 Create your own `.env` file.
-Use `.sample.env` as a reference for the format
+Use `.sample.env` as a reference for the format of the file.

 ## Usage